TheG00dLad/Embedded-Systems/README.md

 - SysTick

-  A SysTick is a sytem timer which counts down from a set value to generate periodic interrupts at precise time intervals.
+  A SysTick is a system timer which counts down from a set value to generate periodic interrupts at precise time intervals.
   It starts at a pre-determined value and counts down to 0.
   Then it generates the interupt.
   It reads and outputs from the ADC and DAC respectively at this frequency.